Function hamming::distance_fast

 This is implemented using the same tree-merging approach as

-, see there for details.
+weight, see there for details.

 Panics